zx0223winner/HSDSnake/README.md

 ## Introduction

 **HSDSnake** is a [SnakeMake](https://snakemake.readthedocs.io) pipeline for comprehensive analysis of highly similar duplicates (HSDs) in genomes.
-The tools are shown in the Pipeline Flowchart with [Detailed Usage](./docs/Usage.md) for each steps and their references are listed in [Citations.md](/docs/Citations.md).
+The tools are shown in the Pipeline Flowchart with [Detailed Usage](./docs/Usage.md) for each step and their references are listed in [Citations.md](/docs/Citations.md).

 ## [Pipeline Flowchart](resources/HSDSnake_workflow.png)